HigherOrderCO/HVM/README.md

 ![](bench/_results_/QuickSort.png)

 This test modifies QuickSort to return a concatenation tree instead of a flat list.
-This makes it embarassingly parallel, allowing HVM to outperform GHC by a wide margin again.
+This makes it embarrassingly parallel, allowing HVM to outperform GHC by a wide margin again.
 It even beats Haskell's sort from Data.List!
 Note that flattening the tree will make the algorithm sequential.
 That's why we didn't chose MergeSort, as `merge` operates on lists.
 In general, trees should be